syncfusion/blazor-docs/src/pivotview/pivot-table/field-list.md

 # Field List

-The pivot table provides a built-in Field List similar to Microsoft Excel.
+The [Blazor Pivot Table](https://www.syncfusion.com/blazor-components/blazor-pivot-table) provides a built-in Field List similar to Microsoft Excel.
 It allows to add or remove fields and also rearrange them between different axes, including column, row, value, and filter along with sort and filter options dynamically at runtime.

 The field list can be displayed in two different formats to interact with pivot table.
 They are: